flhofer/docker_tutorial/#1_Container/README.md

 Now try typing `localhost` in a browser window.

+If we want to access to files on our computer or share them between containers we need volumes.
+A use case could be the web pages of apache, which we want to be able to change from outside, or the program `calc.py` as we don't want to copy it in the image and recompile all the code the time.

-A mount point to a volume instead can be set with `VOLUME` specifying the mount point.
+A mount point to a volume can be set for example in a docker file with `VOLUME`.
 On Unix/Linux systems this creates a folder in the file system reflecting the one in the container.
-So, if we create a volume `/myvolume`, you will have this in the container and in your host.
+So, if we create a volume `/myvolume`, you will have this resource in the container and in your host.
 Unfortunately Windows uses virtualization and this doesn't work right out of the box.

 An other way is to use binding.
 Lets say we would like to use the file we have on disk for the calculator, so to reflect changes when we add new features.